Green Warriors: Lee Min-ho Follows In The Footsteps Of Leonardo DiCaprio

 — Mey美天花(I'm Minoz) (@MeyMinoz) March 31, 2017

 Unlike most countries, this border isn’t just a line.
-It’s a strip of land that is 2.5m wide on average—hence the name DMZ.
+It’s a strip of land that is 2.5-mile wide on average—hence the name DMZ.
 The DMZ is a silent stretch of land, which no human is allowed to trespass.
-It is the line of division between the North Korea and South Korea from the estuary of the Imjin River, which stretches 248km to the Kosung Myeonghori.
+It is the line of division between North Korea and South Korea from the estuary of the Imjin River, which stretches 160 miles (248 km) to the Kosung Myeonghori.

 20170403 PROMIZ FB update#dmz #이민호 #actorleeminho #leeminho #李敏镐#PROMIZ #PMZ #PMZER #LEEMINHO#프로미즈 #피엠지 #피엠져 #이민호#물 #동물 #어린이 #기부브랜드 pic.twitter.com/kZkqQTLIGP